 Off camera, Adrienne is the voice of Catwoman in Batman, The Animated Series, Ms. Simone inScooby-Do on Zombie Island, and Scooter’s Mom in the 3-D animated film Fly Me To The Moon.
 She can be heard in a myriad of video games: God of War and Halo 4 among them.

-Adrienne is the author of four books: the best-selling memoir There Are Worse Things I Could Do; the comedic thriller Vampyres of Hollywood and its comedy romance sequel, Love Bites.; the third novel in the series, Make Me Dead, was published in April.
-The screenplay of Love Bites, which she co-wrote, should be coming to the big screen in 2017.
+Adrienne is the author of four books: the best-selling memoir There Are Worse Things I Could Do; the comedic thriller Vampyres of Hollywood and its comedy romance sequels, Love Bites and Make Me Dead.
+The screenplay of Love Bites, which she co-wrote with Death House director Harrison Smith, should be coming to the big screen in 2018.